ahauserus/patterns/Python/README.md

-## Patterns in Python
+## Python
+Implementations of problems using Python.
-Questions are in the root readme file
+Questions are in the root folder of this repository.